 The original recipe suggested using a fruit juice to flavor your glaze, but I thought I'd take one little extra step and make a strawberry puree to make things much more fresh and natural.
 Nothing better than fresh ingredients, especially when they are finally in season!

-- 3 flax eggs (3 Tbsp ground flax + 9 Tbsp water)
+- 3 flax eggs (3 tablespoon ground flax + 9 tablespoon water)

 - 1 teaspoon vanilla extract

-- 6 Tbsp aquafaba (water from a can of chickpeas)
+- 6 tablespoon aquafaba (water from a can of chickpeas)

 - 1 cup fresh strawberries , chopped